jakobhviid/Kafka-Docker/documentation_backup.md

 - `KAFKA_KERBEROS_PRINCIPAL`: The realm to use from the kerberos server for kafka.
 Required for [Kerberos setup](#kerberos).

 - `ZOOKEEPER_KERBEROS_PRINCIPAL`: If zookeeper is configured to use kerberos, the principal to use to connect to zookeeper is provided with this environment variable.
-Required for Kerberos connection to zookeeper
+Required for Kerberos connection to zookeeper.

+- `KAFKA_ACL_ENABLE`: This will enable kafka.security.auth.SimpleAclAuthorizer.
+Required for [ACL setup[(#acl).

+- `KAFKA_ACL_SUPER_USERS`: If ACL has been set, it's possible to configure super users.
+These users will have access to all topics and all operations on these topics.

 # <a name="volumes"></a> Volumes